drmlbrt/Kakapo/README.md

 ## EOIP MONITORING

-Project idea : using telemetry data on the routers and integrating scriping in the Linux Shell of the 4K9K infrastructure.
+Project idea : using telemetry data on the routers and integrating scripting in the Linux Shell of the 4K9K infrastructure.
 TBD